Military Order of William: Unit award

 Most military units or formations of the Netherlands and foreign armed forces were decorated as a consequence of their actions during the Second World War.
 In 2016 the Korps Commandotroepen were awarded the Military William Order for their actions in Afghanistan.

 Current living members

 As of 2024, there are only three living knights of the Military Order of William, all Dutch.
-Below a list of the names of the living Knights, in order of the Order being awarded.
-Between brackets the date when they were inducted into the Order:
+Below a list of the names of the living Knights, with the date of their induction in parentheses: